microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0-beta/Microsoft.Graph.Planner.md

 Returns the plannerPlans contained by the plannerRosters the user is a member.

 ### [Get-MgUserPlannerTask](Get-MgUserPlannerTask.md)
-Retrieve a list of **plannertask** objects assigned to a User.
+Read-only.
+Nullable.
+Returns the plannerTasks assigned to the user.

 ### [New-MgPlannerBucket](New-MgPlannerBucket.md)
-Create a new plannerBucket object.
+Create new navigation property to buckets for planner

 ### [New-MgPlannerPlan](New-MgPlannerPlan.md)
-Create a new **plannerPlan**.
+Create new navigation property to plans for planner

 ### [New-MgPlannerRoster](New-MgPlannerRoster.md)
-Create a new plannerRoster object.
+Create new navigation property to rosters for planner

 ### [New-MgPlannerRosterMember](New-MgPlannerRosterMember.md)
-Add a member to the plannerRoster object.
+Create new navigation property to members for planner

 ### [New-MgPlannerTask](New-MgPlannerTask.md)
-Create a new **plannerTask**.
+Create new navigation property to tasks for planner

 ### [Remove-MgGroupPlannerPlanDetail](Remove-MgGroupPlannerPlanDetail.md)
 Delete navigation property details for groups